 Research contributions are solicited in all areas pertinent to pervasive computing and communications, including:

-- Advances in pervasive systems and infrastructures: middleware systems and services; large-scale data management for pervasive computing; clouds, cloudlets, and fog computing; integrations of smartphones in pervasive experiences; applications of device-to-device coordination; Internet of Things; sensor and actuator networks; experiences from real-world deployments.
+- Advances in pervasive systems and infrastructures: middleware systems and services; large-scale data management for pervasive computing; clouds, cloudlets, and fog computing; device-to-device coordination; Internet of Things; sensor and actuator networks; experiences from real-world deployments.

-- Theories, models, and algorithms: context modeling and reasoning; adaptive and context-aware computing; activity recognition; programing paradigms; applied machine learning; cognitive computing techniques.
+- Theoretical and analytical models and algorithms: context modeling and reasoning; adaptive and context-aware computing; activity recognition; programing paradigms; applied machine learning; cognitive computing techniques.

-- Intersections of pervasive computing with: social networks; opportunistic networks; Internet of things; sensor networks; RFID systems; big data.
+- Intersections of pervasive computing and communications with other research areas: social networks; urban/mobile crowd sensing & intelligence; opportunistic networks; big data.

-- New techniques for user-level concerns : participatory and social sensing; trust, security, and privacy; user interface, interaction, and persuasion; social networking and pervasive computing.
+- New techniques for user-level concerns: participatory and social sensing; trust, security, and privacy; user interfaces, interaction, and persuasion; blockchain and smart contracts.

-- Technological innovations: architectures, protocols, and technologies for pervasive communications; mobile and wearable computing systems and services; smart devices and intelligent environments; positioning and tracking technologies.
+- Technological innovations: architectures, protocols, and technologies for pervasive communications; mobile and wearable computing systems and services; smart devices and intelligent environments; cognitive and reconfigurable hardware; positioning and tracking technologies.

 Contributions can be analytical, empirical, technological, methodological, or a combination of these.
 Papers reporting strong systems engineering contributions backed by solid and appropriate evaluations are strongly encouraged.
 The impact of the contributions should be demonstrated in the context of pervasive computing and communications.
 Papers applying known techniques from other fields must clearly demonstrate substantial novelty or pervasive computing impact.